Need support for your child or family?

 Frequently Asked Questions

 An Educational and Developmental Psychologist is a psychologist who has completed additional training in the area of human learning and development.
-More information about Educational and Developmental Psychology and other areas of psychology practice in Australia can be found here: <https://psychology.org.au/psychology/about-psychology/types-of-psychologists>
+Educational psychologists have broad skills in working with individuals across the lifespan, and with families and schools.

 A referral is not a requirement for service.
 However, a valid referral from either a GP or paediatrician/psychiatrist (depending on the service) is required to receive medicare rebates.